 Vancouver’s 125th birthday celebration is coming up in just a few days however throughout the year dozens of community organizations are hosting their own series of events in honor of the city’s history so far.
 As a part of the Vancouver 125 series, the SFU Undergraduate Semester in Dialogue presents “Tales from Terminal City” April […]

-UPDATE 2016: This is an important read, “Indigenous activists say the story of Gassy Jack is missing sordid details.”
+UPDATE 2022: The Gassy Jack statue has been toppled during the Women’s Memorial March.
+UPDATE 2016: This is an important read: “Indigenous activists say the story of Gassy Jack is missing sordid details.”
 Captain John “Gassy Jack” Deighton is a local legend and namesake for the area of downtown Vancouver known as Gastown.
-The Gassy Jack statue is one of the most photographed in Vancouver and is this week’s […]
+The Gassy […]

 Earlier this week I began a new series called “Vancouver Icons” that will combine information about famous city landmarks with a collection of photos I find on Flickr.
 When I first started blogging I wanted to showcase the lesser-known aspects of Vancouver life, history, and culture – helping people explore beyond the tourist traps and […]